October means great chefs, special menus, cooking demonstrations and night noodle markets – your guide to Good Food Month in Sydney.

 More Good Food Month Ideas

 Pop ups and Parties for the adventurous.
-Good Food Month mystery dinners, hidden kitchens and secret locations.
-It’s great fun.
+They could be any or all of Good Food Month mystery dinners, date nights (movie included), secret locations or morning dance parties (with breakfast).
+Great fun.

 Food tours, talking about food issues, the list goes on.